virgo-project/virgo/README.md

 and of open mindedness.

-By fully committing to our common core values, of transparency, accountability, environmental stewardship. of providing voice and exit, of democracy, security, and efficiency, of open mindedness and dialog,
+By fully committing to our common core values, of transparency, accountability, and environmental stewardship, of providing voice and exit, of democracy, security, and efficiency, of open mindedness and dialog,